0dadj1an/r80.10POCgenerator/README.md

-1. Copy both script to gateway and chmod +x on that
+1. Copy script to gateway and chmod +x on that

-2. run ./poc_first_time_generator_all.sh and follw instruction
+2. run ./poc_first_time_generator_all.sh and follow instructions

+script will finish first time wizard and set settings - blade activation (FW/AV/ABOT/APP/TE/IPS) + Smart Event and Correlation Unit + IPS update + new POC TP profile with settings according to POC guide

 script will generate following log and lock files: